Streetsblog is a daily news source connecting people to information about sustainable transportation and livable communities.

 Editor, Streetsblog San Francisco

-Roger has edited Streetsblog San Francisco since 2015.
+Roger has edited Streetsblog San Francisco for the past three years.
 His transit and safe-streets coverage has also appeared in the New York Times, PBS, and NPR.
 He’s filed dispatches on bike infrastructure everywhere from Rotterdam to Vancouver.

 Melanie worked for many years as an editor, before joining the Streetsblog team in February of 2014, most recently for Access, the University of California-published transportation research magazine.
 She has a Masters degree in City and Regional Planning from UC Berkeley and has worked in transportation consulting and at the San Francisco County Transportation Authority.
 She was a finalist for online journalist of the year in 2014 award given by the Center for California Studies.
 Follow her on twitter @currymel